Linnea87/tic-tac-toe/README.md

 # 🎮 Tic-Tac-Toe (Text-based, Java)
+_Developed as a school assignment at Folkuniversitetet._

 ![Tic-Tac-Toe Mockup](docs/tictactoe-mockup.png)

-_A terminal-based Tic-Tac-Toe game developed in Java as part of a programming course at Folkuniversitetet._

-A two-player Tic-Tac-Toe game in the terminal, with optional computer opponent and difficulty levels,
+Tic-Tac-Toe is a two-player game for the terminal, featuring an optional computer opponent with multiple difficulty levels,
 and support for dynamic board sizes (3×3 up to 10×10 in Human vs Human mode).

 ---